Coffee. Code. Cabins.

 So there you have it.
 They definitely don't want me on their platform and want me to shut up about it.
 I'm still not sure what rules I've violated; They told me initially that I did something I know I didn't do and now I've apparently done other things they didn't like.
 Either way, since creating another account is also prohibited, I'm permanently off the platform.

 If we know each other from Twitter, I'm sorry I won't be able to chat with you there.
 I do miss talking to a lot of you and I miss the creative and artistic accounts as well.
 I'm still reachable at RusticCyberpunk on Google's email.
-And of course, I'm still on Mastodon where I talk about the same things and have also made new friends.

 Don't be a stranger.
 Drop me a line if you get a chance.